Minooka Community High School: Central Campus

-South Campus
+South campus

 This addition was created in the mid-2000s and was opened for the first time for the 2008–2009 school year.
-It currently serves as a freshman/sophomore campus while the original building is a junior/senior campus.
+It currently serves as a freshman or sophomore campus while the original building is a junior/senior campus.

 Academics

-In 2006, Minooka had an average composite ACT score of 21.8, and graduated 93.7% of its senior class.
-The average class size was 29.7.
+In 2006, Minooka had an average composite ACT score of 20.8, and graduated 97.6% of its senior class.
+The average class size was 21.7.
 Minooka offers many elective options for students in every subject and vocational area.

-Muffin Controversy

-During the fall of 2017, MCHS along with Quest Food Management Services removed many food items from the menu due to allergies and other reasons, causing uproar.
-Owen Sterba, the News Team editor for the school's news paper (Peace Pipe Chatter - renamed Nook news in 2021), took it upon himself to write an opinion piece on the matter.
-Published on November 2nd, 2017 in Volume 103 Edition 3 Sterba said "MCHS cannot accommodate to everyone’s needs, if someone has an allergy they either shouldn’t get that food or bring their own lunch from home, so that they know what’s in it."
-Weeks later the muffins returned to the school menu.
-Sterba is credited for bringing them back.